xuankimtran/docs-1/pages/katalon-analytics/docs/ka-integration-jenkins.md

 > * You have downloaded and installed [Jenkins](https://jenkins.io/download/).
 > * You have downloaded and installed [Katalon Runtime Engine](https://docs.katalon.com/katalon-studio/docs/install-RE.html).

-## Install Katalon TestOps on Jenkins
+## Install the Katalon plugin on Jenkins

 1. Sign in to Jenkins.